amatlack/amatlack.github.io/_posts/2016-02-25-the-tao-of-project-management.md

 ---
 layout: post
 title: The Tao of project management
-excerpt: Project managers in open organizations should focus on inspiring passion, purpose, and engagement in their teams, rather than just managing projects.
-Drawing inspiration from the Tao Te Ching, I look at the importance of courage, connecting the right people, trusting the team, being effortless, being a culture coach, and practicing continuous improvement.
+excerpt: Project managers in open organizations should focus on inspiring passion, purpose, and engagement in their teams, rather than "just" managing projects.
+Drawing inspiration from the Tao Te Ching, this post explores the importance of courage, connecting the right people, trusting the team, being effortless, being a culture coach, and practicing continuous improvement.
 categories: [Open organization, Open leadership, Project management]
 ---

-The [Tao Te Ching](https://en.wikisource.org/wiki/Translation:Tao_Te_Ching), [believed to have been written](https://en.wikipedia.org/wiki/Tao_Te_Ching) by the sage [Lao Tzu](http://plato.stanford.edu/entries/laozi/) in the 6th century BCE, is among the most widely translated texts in existence.
+The _[Tao Te Ching](https://en.wikisource.org/wiki/Translation:Tao_Te_Ching)_, [believed to have been written](https://en.wikipedia.org/wiki/Tao_Te_Ching) by the sage [Lao Tzu](http://plato.stanford.edu/entries/laozi/) in the 6th century BCE, is among the most widely translated texts in existence.
 It has inspired everything from [religions](https://en.wikipedia.org/wiki/Taoism) to [funny movies about dating](http://www.imdb.com/title/tt0234853/), and authors have used it as a metaphor to explain all kinds of things (even [programming](http://www.mit.edu/%7Exela/tao.html)).

 This text is what immediately comes to my mind when thinking about project management in open organizations.